 In initial interviews, Alex and Rhoda said that the lottery money isn’t going to change them one little bit.
 Unfortunately, quick and easy money turned them both into big-headed prima donnas almost immediately.

-Eventually, the couple ended up living in a hotel throughout three months.
+Eventually, the couple ended up living in a hotel for three months.
 A single night of accommodation there cost them 1,000 dollars.
 While in Vegas.
 Alex and Rhoda also gambled huge sums of money away.

 From Lottery Millionaires to People Facing Criminal Charges